-As Old Man Winter works his magic in Pennsylvania, summer crowds disperse and snow-dusted beauty abounds in state parks and forests, which bustle with outdoor fun for all ages.
+Cooler temperatures inspire loads of winter fun in Pennsylvania, from ice boating to snow tubing.
+As Old Man Winter works his magic in Pennsylvania, summer crowds disperse and snow-dusted beauty abounds in state parks and forests bustling with outdoor fun for all ages.
 Add one of these stimulating outdoor activities to your Keystone State itinerary.

 Dogsledding excursions supply tail-wagging experiences amid Pennsylvania’s gorgeous snow-carpeted landscapes.
-The adorable and athletic Alaskan Huskies at Nemacolin Woodlands Resort power snowy treks across the southwestern PA countryside.
+The adorable and athletic Alaskan Huskies at Nemacolin power snowy treks across the southwestern PA countryside.
 The indelible outing is enhanced with a kennel tour and a visit with the musher.

 Get your motor running on thousands of miles of roads, trails, and fields open for snowmobiling in our state forests and parks and federal lands.
 Opportunities range from scenic paths through woods to straightaway runs on closed-to-cars roadways.
 Most routes are open from mid-December to early April; check current dates and trail conditions.

 A hub for hikers and bikers in the summer, the 150-mile Great Allegheny Passage is regularly groomed for cross-country aficionados on the portion that passes through Ohiopyle State Park.
-Presque Isle and Parker Dam state parks also become Nordic wonderlands when summertime pathways are converted into pristine ski zones.
+Presque Isle and Parker Dam State Parks also become Nordic wonderlands when summertime pathways are converted into pristine ski zones.

 Home to more than 2,500 lakes, Pennsylvania teems with outstanding ice-fishing locales in the wintertime.
 Hot picks for ice fishing include Lake Chillisquaque at Montour Preserve in Danville, where schools of yellow perch, northern pike, and walleye hide under the ice, and Crook Creek Lake, a hangout for bass, musky, sunfish, and crappie just 30 miles northeast of Pittsburgh.